BH018364/SMART-on-FHIR-Training/README.md

 - In section "1" of the demo application, click "Discover Authorization URLs".
 - In section "2" of the demo application, enter the scopes "user/Patient.read openid"
+- In section "2" of the demo application, remove the launch code

 ## Step 2: Submit the authorization request